 Why Does Memory Matter?

-Simple!
+It’s simple.
 Without memory, we could not learn anything at all.

 With this in mind, it’s essential to combat the forgetting curve to ensure you remember and store new information.
-But how can you do this?
+But how exactly can you do this?

 How to Combat the Forgetting Curve?

-If your learners forget important information before they’ve had a chance to apply it, you won’t see any change in their behaviour or any impact on your business.
+If your learners forget important information before they’ve had a chance to apply it, you won’t see any change in their behaviour or any meaningful impact on your business.

 Luckily, now that you understand how memory works, you can do something about it.
 There are various tactics that you can use to overcome the forgetting curve and make sure you don’t squander your precious learning efforts.